Eugenie Bouchard: 2016: Mixed results

 Grass-court season began for Bouchard with a loss to qualifier Elise Mertens at the Rosmalen Open in which she won just two games.
 She went on to be eliminated at the second round of the Mallorca Open by Anastasija Sevastova and then reached the third round at Eastbourne, losing again to Radwanska.
 At Wimbledon, she beat Magdaléna Rybáriková in straight sets, in a match that began on the outside courts but was finished under the closed roof of Centre Court due to an extremely long rain delay.
 Less than 24 hours later, she was back on Centre Court and won back-to-back matches in a Grand Slam for the first time this year, defeating Johanna Konta in three sets.
-In the third round, she lost in straight sets to Dominika Cibulkova.
+In the third round, she lost in straight sets to Dominika Cibulková.

 At her home tournament, the Rogers Cup, Bouchard advanced to the third round with wins over Lucie Šafářová and world No. 10, Dominika Cibulková.
 Her run was stopped by qualifier Kristína Kučová.
-She next competed at the Summer Olympics in Rio, and won her opening-match over Sloane Stephens, but was defeated by world No. 2, Angelique Kerber, in the next round.
+She next competed at the Summer Olympics in Rio, and won her opening match over Sloane Stephens, but was defeated by world No. 2, Angelique Kerber, in the next round.
 She also reached the second round in doubles with Gabriela Dabrowski.
 At the US Open, Bouchard lost to Kateřina Siniaková in the first round.
 Bouchard finished the season ranked No. 47 in the world.